Skip to main

 Accreditation

-The University of Kentucky School of Architecture offers the following degree programs:
+The University of Kentucky School of Architecture offers the following NAAB-accredited degree program:

 Bachelor of Arts in Architecture, a four-year undergraduate degree requiring a minimum of 120 credit hours.